tschinz/swift_cheat_sheet/source/02_mvc.md

 // for example, the get the detail of the split view controller your are in... if let detailVC: UIViewController = splitViewController?.viewControllers[1] { ... }
 ```

+### Wiring up MVC's
+In Story board or Code but Storyboard is more common.
+For Storyboard
+* Drag out a SplitViewController
+* Ctrl drag from SplitViewController to the Master MVC
+* Ctrl drag from SplitViewController to the Detail MVC
+* Split View can only work on a Regular size device (iPhone is a compact device).
+Therefore t can't display Master and Detail on the same screen.
+The master need to be Embed in a n Navigation Controller
+    * Select Master
+    * `Editor->Embed In->NavigationController`
+    *